ALDX Q4 2022 Earnings Call Summary | Stock Taper

 4. Bad News, Challenges, or Points of Concern

-• Net Losses: The continued net losses raise questions about the sustainability of operations without significant revenue generation.
+• Increased Losses: The increase in net loss and operating expenses raises concerns about the sustainability of operations without additional funding or revenue generation.

 • Regulatory Risks: While the acceptance of NDAs reduces some regulatory risks, the outcomes of the FDA reviews remain uncertain.